MehmetAO/LOL-kda-counter/README.md

 ### How it works
 ![kda](https://user-images.githubusercontent.com/109021192/180613436-c98d13be-d80b-42db-8f3a-8506bc3745dc.jpg)
-Takes the far upper right of the screen real time and read that K/D/A with OCR.
+This program watches the far upper right of the screen and turns that info to data with OCR.
+That data used for calculating deaths and kills.
+If you get killed.
+It talks to Arduino and it opens relay of led sign.
+When you get a kill vice versa.

+### What Stage am I at
+It is completed.